J.D. Davis Player Props: Giants vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.3 K/9, which ranks 23rd in MLB.
+- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in the league.

-- The Rangers' 4.07 team ERA ranks 13th among all league pitching staffs.
+- The Rangers have a 4.04 team ERA that ranks 12th across all league pitching staffs.

-- Rangers pitchers combine to give up 127 home runs (1.1 per game), the eighth-fewest in the league.
+- The Rangers allow the seventh-fewest home runs in baseball (127 total, 1.1 per game).

-- His last time out was on Saturday against the Miami Marlins, when the righty went 5 1/3 innings, surrendering three earned runs while allowing six hits.
+- In his most recent time out on Sunday, the left-hander threw 5 2/3 scoreless innings against the Miami Marlins while surrendering four hits.

-- The 31-year-old has amassed an ERA of 3.72, with 7.5 strikeouts per nine innings, in 20 games this season.
-Opponents have a .245 batting average against him.
+- In 22 games this season, the 32-year-old has amassed an ERA of 4.14, with 9.4 strikeouts per nine innings.
+Opponents are hitting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.